Cert Manager Red Hat Cert Manager

 By the Year

-In 2026 there have been 0 vulnerabilities in Red Hat Cert Manager.
+In 2026 there have been 21 vulnerabilities in Red Hat Cert Manager with an average score of 7.7 out of ten.
 Last year, in 2025 Cert Manager had 6 security vulnerabilities published.
-Right now, Cert Manager is on track to have less security vulnerabilities in 2026 than it did last year.
+That is, 15 more vulnerabilities have already been reported in 2026 as compared to last year.
+Last year, the average CVE base score was greater by 0.57

 Year Vulnerabilities Average Score